 Where you’re buying anything that’s an non-essential good, I would strongly advise against using a service like Klarna over simply paying for the product then and there.
 Why build a debt problem you don’t need?

 Martin Lewis over at MoneySavingExpert has a rather excellent mantra which feeds throughout his whole website, and it’s very linked to what we believe at the Wilderness as well.
 It’s to challenge your purchases and ask two key questions:

 “If you’re skint, ask if you need it and if you can afford it.
 If you’re not skint, ask will I use it and is it worth it?”Martin Lewis

 Both questions there are important, but the first one is really important for what it can mean for your finances.
 Klarna encourages you to go against than mentality and conclude you might need something even when you’re in the skint bucket, and we can never encourage that here.

 (P.S – On a similar money management topic, I’ve written about why you should never pay off just the minimum on your credit card, which I believe has some crossover with use of services like Klarna – you may want to take a read).

-Jennifer at Monethalia has an excellent most on why Buy Now Pay Later schemes are a debt trap in general.
+Jennifer at Monethalia also has an excellent post on why Buy Now Pay Later schemes are a debt trap in general.